praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 1. Choose the **s.tl()** tracking option.
 1. In the **[!UICONTROL Link Name]** field, enter Scrolled down to New Arrivals.

-   This value will be included in the Custom Links report in Analytics.
+   This value will be included in the Custom Links report in [!DNL Analytics].

 1. Click **[!UICONTROL Keep Changes]**.
 1. Click **[!UICONTROL Save to Library and Build]**.